 We did our quarterly adopt-a-road cleanup on Harbins Rd, Lilburn.

 We provided school supplies for students at Lilburn Middle School.
-While we were there, we also provided cupcakes for the employees of the school and had the opportunity to pray with people.
+While we were there, we also provided dozens of cupcakes for the employees of the school and had the opportunity to pray with people.

 We served together at the Lilburn Co-op.